 Quick Answer

-Start with the layer closest to the heat you feel.
+Start with the layer closest to the heat you feel, then use single-variable testing.
 Head and neck warmth points toward the pillow and pillowcase.
-Torso or hip warmth points toward the mattress or topper.
-Whole-bed stuffiness points toward bedding layers or room conditions.
+Torso or hip warmth points toward the protector, mattress, or topper.
+Whole-bed stuffiness points toward blankets, comforters, room temperature, or stale air.
+Record what changed and what stayed the same so the checklist does not turn into another round of guesswork.
+If two layers changed on the same night, repeat the test before drawing a conclusion.
+A reliable pattern matters more than a perfect single-night result.

 Browse the Parent Hub